CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.4 Protection against malicious programs.md

 It MUST be created a concept, which IT systems must be protected against malicious programs.
 It also MUST be noted how the protection has to be done.
 If no reliable protection is possible, then the identified IT systems SHOULD NOT be operated.
 The concept SHOULD be comprehensibly documented.

 #### OPS.1.1.4.A2 Use of system-specific protection mechanisms
-It MUST be examined which protections the IT systems used as well as the operating systems and applications used to provide protection against malicious programs.
+It MUST be assessed what protections the IT systems used as well as the operating systems and applications used to provide protection against malicious programs.
 These mechanisms MUST be used unless there is at least equivalent substitution or good reason against it.
 If they are not used, this should be justified and documented.

 #### OPS.1.1.4.A3 Selection of a virus protection program for terminal devices

-Depending on the operating system used, other existing protection mechanisms and the availability of suitable virus protection programs, such a protection program MUST be selected and installed for the specific purpose.
+Depending on the operating system used, other existing protection mechanisms and the availability of suitable virus protection programs, such a protection program MUST be selected and installed for the specific application.
 ONLY Enterprise Products may be used with service and support services tailored to the institution.
 Products for home users or products without manufacturer support MUST NOT be used in professional operation mode.
 It may ONLY use cloud features of such products that do not have any serious, demonstrable data or privacy protection.

 #### OPS.1.1.4.A4 Selection of a virus protection program for gateways and IT systems for data exchange [specialist responsible]